entitizer/concepts-parser-js/README.md

 # concepts-parser

-A nodejs module for extracting concepts from text.
+Nodejs module for extracting concepts from text.

+A Concept is a part of a text that may be a [Named entity](https://en.wikipedia.org/wiki/Named_entity).
+We use Concepts for learning new named-entities, for searching known entities, for identifying entity names(synonyms, abbreviations), etc.

 ## Usage
 ```